freeCodeCamp/guide/README.md

 2) If you prefer to write locally before submitting a PR, then follow these steps:
 - Fork this repository
-- Copy it to your local machine by running the command `git clone https://github.com/<your-username>/guides.git`
+- Copy it to your local machine by running the command `git clone https://github.com/<YOUR GITHUB USERNAME>/guides.git`
 - Add a remote upstream so git knows where the official freeCodeCamp guides repository is located by running the command `git remote add upstream https://github.com/freeCodeCamp/guides.git`
 - Create a new branch for your work with the command `git checkout -b <new-branch-name>`.
 Try to name your branch in a way that describes your article topic, like `fix/ArticleHTMLElements`
 - Write your article, run `npm run meta`, commit your changes locally, and push your new branch to GitHub with the command `git push origin <new-branch-name>`